Student-Work-Classroom-Demo-MUBAS/personal-site-css-and-html-louiser860/README.md

 ## ✍️ Student Reflection (To be completed by you)

 Add your reflection here.
 Discuss your design choices, what you found difficult, and what you're most proud of (minimum 100 words).

+# README.md

+## Project Title
+Louiser Kanyumbu's Personal Resume Website

+## Reflection

+This resume website represents both my personal and technical growth as a computer engineering student at MUBAS.
+My goal was to design a clean, intuitive layout that aligns with modern web standards while reflecting my personality, skills, and passion for becoming a full stack developer.
+I chose a Canva-inspired design with bold headers, fixed navigation, and crisp sectioning to make information easy to access and visually appealing.

+The most challenging part was fine-tuning the layout—ensuring perfect alignment, responsive sizing, and smooth flow across devices.
+I had to troubleshoot Git push errors, refine commit histories, and constantly rework styling to preserve my creative vision without compromising structure.
+I also found it difficult to translate design ideas into clean CSS that behaved consistently across screen sizes.

+What I'm most proud of is how the final product combines style with substance.
+It’s not just a technical resume it’s a statement of who I am, how I work, and where I’m going.
+Every section, from the fuel pump project to my Git practices, tells a story of persistence, collaboration, and thoughtful design.